madylmckee/3250-final-project/README.md

 - Converting mascot names (e.g., "Chiefs") into team location names to allow merging across sources.
 - Merging six datasets using `Season` and `Team` columns into one master DataFrame.

-The cleaned dataset was exported as a CSV file [nfl_penalties.csv](project_files/nfl_penalties.csv) for use throughout the analysis.
+The cleaned dataset was exported as a CSV file, [nfl_penalties.csv](project_files/nfl_penalties.csv), for use throughout the analysis.

 **Data Dictionary:**
 | Field                     | Type     | Source         | Description                                          |